gramineproject/graphene/Examples/openvino_benchmark/README.md

 # Performance considerations
-- Preheat manifest option pre-faults the enclave memory and moves the performance penalty to graphene-sgx invocation (before the workload starts executing).
+- Preheat manifest option pre-faults the enclave memory and moves the performance penalty to graphene-sgx startup (before the workload starts executing).
 To use preheat option, add ``sgx.preheat_enclave = 1`` to the manifest template.
-- Skipping invalid user pointer checks when the application does not pass any invalid pointers can help improve performance.
+- Skipping invalid user pointer checks when the application does not invoke system calls with invalid pointers (typical case) can help improve performance.
 To use this option, add ``libos.check_invalid_pointers = 0`` to the manifest template.
 - TCMalloc and mimalloc are memory allocator libraries from Google and Microsoft that can help improve performance significantly based on the workloads.
 At any point, only one of these allocators can be used.
-  - TCMalloc (Please update the binary location and name if different from default)
+  - TCMalloc (please update the binary location and name if different from default)
-    - Install tcmalloc : sudo apt-get install google-perftools
+    - Install tcmalloc : ``sudo apt-get install google-perftools``
-    - Add these in the manifest template
+    - Add these in the manifest template:
         - ``loader.env.LD_PRELOAD = "/usr/lib/x86_64-linux-gnu/libtcmalloc.so.4"``
         - ``sgx.trusted_files.libtcmalloc = "file:/usr/lib/x86_64-linux-gnu/libtcmalloc.so.4"``
         - ``sgx.trusted_files.libunwind = "file:/usr/lib/x86_64-linux-gnu/libunwind.so.8"``
-    - Save the template and rebuild.
+    - Save the manifest template and rebuild this example.
-  - mimalloc (Please update the binary location and name if different from default)
+  - mimalloc (please update the binary location and name if different from default)
     - Install mimalloc using the steps from https://github.com/microsoft/mimalloc
-    - Add these in the manifest template
+    - Add these in the manifest template:
         - ``loader.env.LD_PRELOAD = "/usr/local/lib/mimalloc-1.7/libmimalloc.so.1.7"``
         - ``sgx.trusted_files.libmimalloc = "file:/usr/local/lib/mimalloc-1.7/libmimalloc.so.1.7"``
-	- Save the template and rebuild.
+    - Save the manifest template and rebuild this example.